25 Martin Place

-25 Martin Place (formerly the MLC Centre) is a skyscraper in Sydney, Australia.
+25 Martin Place (formerly and still commonly known as the MLC Centre) is a skyscraper in Sydney, Australia.
 Originally named the "MLC Centre" after MLC Limited, and still commonly referred to by that name, in 2021 the name was removed by its owner, Dexus, which now refers to the building simply by its street address of 25 Martin Place.

 Design and construction

 The building's construction was controversial, since it brought about the demolition in 1971-2 of the famous 19th century Australia Hotel, the Theatre Royal, and the splendid Commercial Travellers Club building on the corner of Martin Place, all of which formerly stood on the site.

 Designed by architect Harry Seidler, it stands at a height of 228 metres (748 ft) with 67 storeys, and remains one of his most definitive works.
-The building was awarded the Sir John Sulman Medal by the Australian Institute of Architects.
+The building was awarded the 1983 Sir John Sulman Medal by the Australian Institute of Architects.
 The contractor was Civil & Civic.
-It was officially opened by the Governer-General, Sir Zelman Cowen, in September 1978.
+It was officially opened by the Governor-General, Sir Zelman Cowen, in September 1978.